psu-arts-arch-3/art-203/unit-2/lesson-3/working-with-color.md

 ![](/assets/lesson-3/RGBvCMYK.jpg)

 When you create a new document in Illustrator \(or similar graphics software\) your document will be set to use either RGB or CMYK.
 This affects the range of colors available to the application \(called a **gamut**\), and the way the output file is encoded. **When making designs for the screen, always us RGB color mode**.
 You can select your color mode when creating a new document in Illustrator.

 ![](/assets/lesson-3/illustrator-color-mode.png)

 If you ever need to change the color mode later, you can do so from the File menu.

 ![](/assets/lesson-3/illustrator-color-menu.png)

-If that's how our devices understand color, then how do we instruct them to produce the colors we want?
-Mostly, by providing a number value for each of those RGB pixels.

 You might also encounter a color mode called **sRGB**, which is helps compress the filesize of images by encoding them with fewer colors.
-This is a great way to make images load faster on websites, along with lowering the overall compression quality.
-This diagram shows a graph of all visible colors, with sections representing two color spaces: **Adobe RGB \(1998\)** and sRGB.
+This is a great way to make images load faster on websites, along with lowering the overall compression quality \(learn more about how to optimize images in Photoshop in Lynda's course [Photoshop CC for Web Design, Ch.
+8](https://www.lynda.com/Photoshop-tutorials/Optimizing-individual-images/145211/166635-4.html?autoplay=true)\) This diagram shows a graph of all visible colors, with sections representing two color spaces: **Adobe RGB \(1998\)** and sRGB.
 See how sRGB offers fewer colors?

 ![](/assets/lesson-3/rgb-vs-srgb.jpg)

 It may help to remember that the "s" in sRGB stands for "sucky" or another deprecating adjective beginning with "s."

 **If you want quality, use RGB; if you want small file size, use sRGB. **

-Early web browsers like Mosaic and Netscape Navigator only supported 140 colors, which were identified by names like "orange" and "BlanchedAlmond."
+Early web browsers like [Mosaic](https://en.wikipedia.org/wiki/Mosaic_%28web_browser%29) and [Netscape Navigator](https://en.wikipedia.org/wiki/Netscape_Navigator) only supported [140 colors](https://www.w3schools.com/colors/colors_names.asp), which were identified by names like "orange" and "BlanchedAlmond."
 Those names are still accepted in modern CSS, and I tend to use them when experimenting with layouts when I just need some quick color choices.
+If you want a more refined color palette, you'll have to stop naming colors with words and start thinking like a computer.

 ### Hex-codes \(a.k.a.
 Hex Triplets\)